 Click the button below to download the latest version of the BellaBook guestbook script straight from Github (or if you’re that way inclined, you can browse the github repository).

-Initiate download of latest version from github repository
+Initiate download of the latest version from the github repository.

 Donate towards the bandwidth & upkeep of my PHP scripts

 Leave feedback or request support for BellaBook guestbook script

 - Spam word and IP checks/blocking

 - Basic flood control to prevent multiple entries at once